-- A. Software validation is primarily a formal testing activity that shall be performed prior to installation and checkout.
-It shall be used to demonstrate that the computational model embodied in the software is an acceptable representation of the process or system for which it is intended and that the software produces correct solutions within defined limits for each parameter employed. - B. Validation methods, test data, software-generated results, and conclusions shall be documented in a form that can be understood by an independent individual technically competent to use the software for the particular problem under study.
-The documentation shall be reviewed to assure the test requirements have been satisfied. - C. When the adequacy of the conceptual, mathematical, or computational models or the suitability of procedures and methods cannot be established through testing, alternate calculations, or reference to previously established standards and practices, a documented peer review shall be performed to meet the software validation requirements. - D. The validation of software modifications shall be subject to selective regression testing to - Detect errors introduced during the modification of the systems or system components - 2.
-Verify that the modifications have not caused unintended adverse effects
+A. Software validation is primarily a formal testing activity that shall be performed prior to installation and checkout.
+It shall be used to demonstrate that the computational model embodied in the software is an acceptable representation of the process or system for which it is intended and that the software produces correct solutions within defined limits for each parameter employed.

+- B. Validation methods, test data, software-generated results, and conclusions shall be documented in a form that can be understood by an independent individual technically competent to use the software for the particular problem under study.
+The documentation shall be reviewed to assess the adequacy and correctness of the documentation in meeting the requirements of this section of the QAPD and the overall acceptability of the software for the intended use. - C. When the adequacy of the conceptual, mathematical, or computational models or the suitability of procedures and methods cannot be established through testing, alternate calculations, or reference to previously established standards and practices, a documented peer review shall be performed to meet the software validation requirements. - D. The validation of software modifications shall be subject to selective regression testing to - 1.
+Detect errors introduced during the modification of the systems or system components - 2.
+Verify that the modifications have not caused unintended adverse effects - 3.
 Verify that the modified systems or system components still meet specified requirements